WAbby404/AspireAspNetCoreReactRouter/README.md

 This creates:
 - **Container Apps Environment** with frontend and API containers
 - **Azure PostgreSQL Flexible Server** (PaaS) with Entra ID authentication
+- **Azure Application Insights** for production telemetry
 - **Managed Identity** for secure database access (no passwords)

+### Application Insights (Production Telemetry)

+When deployed to Azure, the application automatically sends telemetry to Azure Application Insights:

+- **Browser**: Page views, user interactions, fetch requests, exceptions
+- **Frontend Node.js**: SSR traces, HTTP requests, server-side errors
+- **API**: HTTP requests, database queries, custom spans, exceptions

+The Aspire Dashboard is also available in production for real-time debugging.

+To view telemetry in Azure Portal:
+1. Navigate to your resource group
+2. Open the Application Insights resource
+3. Use **Transaction search**, **Performance**, or **Failures** to explore traces

 ### Connecting to Azure PostgreSQL from Your Machine